Parents A to Z Guide

 A-106C, Warde Academic Center

 Disability Services provides accommodations for students with documented disabilities.
 Students who have or think they may have disabilities or learning differences must identify themselves to the Disability Services staff and provide appropriate documentation if they wish to receive accommodations for courses.
-LCDS also advocates for students with disabilities within the University.
+Disability Services also advocates for students with disabilities within the University.

 L-108, Warde Academic Center